 However, due to depleted surface water reserves in some areas, water management had no choice but to release approximately 1.3 million acre feet (MAF) of water for irrigation this year in 2021.

 Bhadla Solar Park

-Bhadla Solar Park is India’s and the world’s largest solar park, spreading across 5,700 hectares (14,000 acres) of land in Bhadla village in Rajasthan’s Jodhpur district.
+Bhadla Solar Park is India’s and the world’s largest solar park, spanning 5,700 hectares (14,000 acres) in Bhadla village in Rajasthan’s Jodhpur district.
 The region in which this solar park is located has an average temperature of 46 to 48 °C with frequent hot winds.

-India has now the largest dry-dock built for its Navy, measuring 281 meters in length, 45 meters in width, and 16.7 meters in depth.
-It has the capacity to dock multiple ships at once, including two submarines.
+India now has the world’s largest dry-dock, measuring 281 meters in length, 45 meters in width, and 16.7 meters in depth.
+It can dock multiple ships at the same time, including two submarines.

 Dhola Sadiya Bridge

 The bridge has been designed to provide continuous connectivity 24 hours a day, seven days a week.
-It cuts the travel time by around five hours between Rupai in Assam to Meka and Roing in Arunachal Pradesh.
-The construction of the project was started in November 2011 and fully completed in 2017, with a cost of Rs 1,702 crore.
+It cuts the travel time between Rupai in Assam and Meka and Roing in Arunachal Pradesh by about five hours.
+The project’s construction began in November 2011 and was completed in 2017 at a cost of Rs 1,702 crore.